LeetLLM

 • A natural bridge to AI systems: tools, retrieval, evals, data access, reliability, permissions, or serving.

-Good neutral domains include checkout reliability, order-tracking support, fulfillment tooling, merchant data access, internal search, or customer-support automation.
+Good neutral domains include deployment reliability, incident-status support, evaluation tooling, tenant data access, internal search, or developer-support automation.

 Avoid projects that are only demos, only personal heroics, or only implementation detail.